nus-cs2103-AY2223S2/tp/docs/team/benedict733.md

-Came up with the idea for SalesPUNCH and how it would be useful to salespeople Edited the User Guide to fit description for SalesPUNCH Implemented tasks feature linked to contacts Implemented unit tests for adding task
+Came up with the idea for SalesPUNCH and how it would be useful to salespeople Edited the User Guide to fit description for SalesPUNCH Implemented adding tasks feature linked to contacts Implemented clearing all tasks feature linked to contacts Implemented unit tests for adding task
+Implemented unit tests for clearing tasks
+UG for tasks feature

 * **Project management**: